nhshackday/nhshackday.github.io/resources/organiser.md

 What this tends to mean is that the best sponsors tend to be NHS organisations and small to medium tech companies who work with open source.
 They tend to be very light-handed on the publicity desires, while being exactly the kinds of things we'd like to publicise through NHS Hack Day.

-It is probably wise to check with Open Healthcare UK before approaching / accepting sponsors.
+It is a good idea to discuss potential sponsors with the NHS Hack Day organising committee before accepting sponsorship.

 [1] Within reason.
 It is not the Coca Cola NHS Hack Day.